Moose-Jaw-Sunningdale Homes

 4 baths

-Are you searching for the perfect space for your family in a sought-after neighbourhood of Moose Jaw?
 Look no further!
-This rare bungalow split home not only provides ample space but also features a stunning large fenced yard, approximately 71ft x 156ft, nestled in desirable VLA.
-You are greeted
+This rare bungalow split home not only provides ample space but also features a stunning large, mature & fenced yard, approximately 71ft x 156ft, nestled in desirable VLA.
+You are greeted by the front walkway leading to both a single att. insulated garage & an RV/boat drive.

-House for sale: 18 Blue Sage DRIVE, Moose Jaw
+House for sale: 127 Hodges CRESCENT, Moose Jaw

 3 baths